Curriculum

 What Are Sales Objections?

 Objections, also called sales objections, are generally defined as prospect questions or hesitancies about either the product or company.
-While objection may sound like rejection, you should never assume that when a prospect asks a question or expresses a concern that you have failed to generate interest in your product or service.
+While an objection may sound like a rejection, you should never assume that when a prospect asks a question or expresses a concern that you have failed to generate interest in your product or service.
 It is true sometimes that your prospect will object when he truly cannot or does not want to buy.
 Usually, though, objections mask—intentionally or unintentionally—a request for more information.
 They simply signal your prospect’s level of interest and alert you to what actions need to be taken to bring the sale to a close.
 If your prospect expresses objections, consider them invitations to continue to sell.
 Furthermore, leverage these objections into an opportunity to continue to build your relationship with your prospect so that you can continue to create a positive influence on the buyer’s decision.

 Image